 - EBITDA run-rate improvement of EUR 200 million

 - EUR 600 million of capital expenditure for the coming three years

-Outlook for Q3 2021
+Outlook for Q3 2022 for continuing operations*

 Planned maintenance costs in the third quarter are expected to increase by approximately EUR 10 million compared to the second quarter.